ErikCQF/XBTO_Next_Stetps_Erik_Morais/README.md

 ## Dev Set Up
-To run the application locally, please make the **MaketDataAPI** as you start up project You can use Swagger to add instruments to be monitored and get last prices using end points
+To run the application locally, please make the **MaketDataAPI** as you start up project You can use **Swagger** to add instruments to be monitored and get last prices using end points

+There is a Get Last Price End Point and a Monitor Price End Point, Instrument name are the parameters you need to test.
+As you are running locally, you can see the prices being written to Console Monitor.

 ## Deribit/ Monitor Price/ Repositories Set Up